Cerro Gordo County, Iowa: Economy

 In September 2016 Cerro Gordo County supervisors voted to appeal the Iowa Department of Natural Resources's decision to approve construction of a hog confinement facility near Ventura, Iowa.

 Law enforcement

 The Cerro Gordo County Sheriff's Office is headed by Sheriff Kevin Pals.
 The Sheriff's Office provides law enforcement, performs investigations, executes legal processes such as writs, and is responsible for operating the county jail and for inmates in custody.

 The Sheriff's Office is at 17262 Lark Ave, Mason City, IA 50401.

 Politics

+From the county's founding in 1851 until 1928, Cerro Gordo County voted Republican in every single election except for 1912, when former Republican Theodore Roosevelt won the county with a plurality as the Progressive candidate.
+The tide in the county then shifted from 1932 to 2012, as the Democratic candidate won all but six elections in that span, four of which were nationwide Republican landslides in 1952, 1956, 1972, and 1980.
+Beginning in 2016, Cerro Gordo County has shifted back to the right, with Donald Trump winning the county in 2016, 2020, and 2024.
+Whilst Mason City leans Democratic, the rest of the county is Republican.